mitch1625/django_school/README.md

 ## All Students

-Build an API endpoint of `http://127.0.0.1:8000/api/v1/students/` that will return all students inside the the database in the following format:
+Build an API endpoint of `http://127.0.0.1:8000/api/v1/students/` with the name of `all_students`, that will return all students inside the the database in the following format:

 ```json
 [